Eco-Friendly Ferry Travel: Protect the Environment While on Holiday

-- Marine Diesel Oil (MDO): Unlike HFO, which is the residual of the crude oil distillation, Marine Diesel Oil consists of distillates and a small amount of HFO.
-Simply put, it is much clearer and more eco-friendly than pure heavy fuel oil.
+- Marine Diesel Oil (MDO): unlike HFO, which is the residual of crude oil distillation, Marine Diesel Oil consists of distillates and a small amount of HFO.
+Simply put, it is much clearer and more eco-friendly than pure heavy-fuel oil.
 Moreover, MDO can have different sulfur amount levels.
-The most well-known is the low sulfur fuel oil (LSFO) with 0.10% - 0.50% sulfur content.
+The most well-known is the low sulfur fuel oil (LSFO) with 0.10%-0.50% sulfur content.
 Unfortunately, it is more expensive than HFO and for that reason, it is not as common as the latter.

 How can a ferry be eco-friendly?